ihumaunkabir/Retrofit-Github/README.md

 # Retrofit-Github
 Retrofit 2.x to access Github API practice project, Retrofit is used in conjunction with RxJava2.

+***Features***
 - Repository List will be shown of the signed user.
 - Any repository can be selected from dropdown menu.
 - Issue list will be showed.